 As a result of your search you may wish to look at a theatre programme file.
-You can request the file at the Information Centre desk (level 2, ground floor) or phone 03 8664 7002.
-Files are delivered to our Heritage Collections Reading Room.
-Delivery takes 20-30 minutes and you must order before 5.30pm.
+Request files at the Ask A Librarian information desk, or phone 03 8664 7002.
+Files are delivered to the Library's Heritage Collections Reading Room.
+Delivery takes 20-30 minutes, and you must order before 5.30pm.

 It is also useful to search our catalogue by subject.
 (Note that we use Library of Congress subject headings, so the American spelling of "theater" is used).
 For example, try searching for the subject:

 Newspapers are a very useful source of information.
 They may contain articles, photographs and interviews about theatres.
 There may also be reviews and advertisements for performances in particular theatres.
 Our research guides, How to find newspapers and How to find items in newspapers will help you navigate our large collection.
 The guides cover both historical and current newspapers.

 Daily newspapers such as the Melbourne-based, The Argus, The Age, The Sun and The Herald all carried theatrical information.
 You should also check suburban and rural newspapers for smaller events in local venues.

 Some newspapers or magazines specialised in theatrical news.
 We have compiled lists of publications that are in the State Library's La Trobe Collection.
 These lists are available below.
 Generally these newspapers and magazines are not indexed, so you will need to browse the time period relevant to your research to find items of interest.
 One rare Victorian theatre newspaper, The thespian: a journal of amusement (circa 1884-1886), is only held by the State Library of New South Wales.

 Indexes briefly list the contents of resources that are usually printed or on microfilm.
 Items that are indexed include things like news reports and feature articles.